-Australia’s compliance – Australia Government procurement practices have evolved over the past decade making us already substantially compliant with the GPA.
-Australia enjoys a world class government procurement system based on principles of value for money, non-discrimination and competition.
+Australian Government procurement practices have evolved over the past decade, making us already substantially compliant with the GPA.
+Australia enjoys a world-class government procurement system based on principles of value for money, non-discrimination and competition.
 Our procurement market is already open to competition from foreign suppliers.

-Safeguarding Australian interests – Australia safeguards specific policy and strategic interests in negotiating trade agreements.
-The Commonwealth Government continues to work closely with State and Territory Governments and other stakeholders to fully reflect Australia’s broad commercial and government procurement policy interests in our GPA negotiating position.
+Australia safeguards specific policy and strategic interests in negotiating trade agreements.
+The Australian Government continues to work closely with state and territory governments and other stakeholders to fully reflect Australia’s broad commercial and government procurement policy interests in our GPA negotiating position.

 Australia would also be required to have in place appropriate review procedures.
 The Department of Finance is working on improving these procedures based on the recommendations of a Senate committee report into Commonwealth procurement practices.
 These changes, which also satisfy GPA obligations, would provide an accessible review mechanism for all suppliers, including Australian businesses, to raise concerns and seek remedies in a timely manner.

-Current and potential market access – Australia’s procurement market is integrated with New Zealand.
-Australian suppliers already have legally-binding access to the procurement markets of the US, Singapore, Chile, the Republic of Korea and Japan through our bilateral FTAs.
-Australia has also negotiated procurement market access in the, yet to be ratified, Trans-Pacific Partnership Agreement (TPP).
+Australia’s procurement market is integrated with New Zealand, and Australian suppliers already have legally-binding access to the procurement markets of the US, Singapore, Chile, the Republic of Korea and Japan through our bilateral free trade agreements.
+Australia has also negotiated procurement market access in the yet-to-be-ratified Trans-Pacific Partnership Agreement.